crunchysteve/PedalBoardController/README.md

 # Pedal Board Controller

+*Maintainer's note (final) 20240310: * I've decided that I have been pushing on with this for reasons of "sunk cost falacy."
+I have a housing, some relay modules, dozens of microcontroller boards of many shapes and sizes, but fitting them all into a loop switcher housing (254mm x 71mm x 50mm) is impossible if you add a few dozen jacks and even an Arduino nano.
+A 4x pair switcher like this is even more complicated because it needs 8 pushbuttons and there's already no more room if I use off-the-shelf modules.

+Custom circuit board(s)?
+I've already spent half the cost of a Joyo PXL-Live, now I'd be buying 5 pairs of PCBs for a project that would be using 1 of each, discrete relays, transistors, resistors, jacks, pcb mount foot buttons...
+You can probably see where I'm heading.
+I'm just gunna cut my losses and buy a Joyo unit.
+I'll probably keep tweaking this code, or even bring it more into line with the more typical bypass loop model, like the PXL series, but testing will be on the workbench only.
+Housing this project is not part of this project any longer.
+This makes it less hardware focused and more general than just effects pedal switching, therefore useful to irrgation, home automation, model rail, etc.

-*Maintainer's note: * I've been looking at Joyo's PXL-Pro and Pxl-Live loop switchers, these offer the more traditional style loop control and I'm thinking a redesign might be the go.
+~~ *Maintainer's note 20240307: * I've been looking at Joyo's PXL-Pro and Pxl-Live loop switchers, these offer the more traditional style loop control and I'm thinking a redesign might be the go.
 That said, as a sound guy, to me, guitar pedals have 6 distinct types, signal conditioning (you only need one set of these), signal tracking (pitch and synths), drive (overdrive or distortionO, modulation (chorus or flange) and space/impulse (echo and reverb), then your amp or amp sim (you may have 2 amps,  you'll probably only have one amp sim with lots of patches, and thise, again, like conditioning, are better switched after the loops.
 So, I'm rethinking my 4x A/B(+optional/C/D) design ans an 8x bypass loop can do this, at least to A/B depth.
-I'm also wondering if the 4xA/B-Y model can be hybridised with the 8xbypass model.
+I'm also wondering if the 4xA/B-Y model can be hybridised with the 8xbypass model. ~~

 ## Introduction
 The purpose of this project is to develop a guitar effects pedal switcher that brings the advantages of a multi effects unit to an array of discrete effects pedals.
 Think along the lines of devices like the -Moen GEC4 or 5 devices or the Joyo PXL series- (see above note.)
 Any guitarist will tell you these sorts of loop controllers sound better than most multifx systems, but lets not have that argument here &#128517;

 Suffice to say, the primary disadvantage of a selection of custom effects pedals is a spasmodic dance when switching them in and out.
 The primaray advantage of a multi effect unit is being able to